quii/learn-go-with-tests/math.md

 		}
 	}

-	t.Errorf("Expected to find the second hand with x2 of %v and y2 of %v, in the SVG output %v", x2, y2, b.String()) }
+	t.Errorf("Expected to find the second hand with x2 of %+v and y2 of %+v, in the SVG output %v", x2, y2, b.String()) }
 ```